Arpan23sep/DuelingOptimization/README.md

 - beta: The smoothness parameter.
 - tolerance: Desired tolerance for convergence.
 - max_iter: Maximum number of iterations (default is 1000).

+#Return
+The near-optimal decision point for the convex function.